gatherworkshops/robotics/_courses/workshop/welcome.md

       ## Are you connected?
       ![mBlock Logo]([[BASE_URL]]/media/images/slidecontent/connected.jpg){: height="200"}
-      If your mBlock program says connected at the top, then you are ready to go!
+      If your mBlock program says connected at the top then you are ready to go!

     notes: |